 Merkaz Ma’ase engages young people in a year of volunteer service after they have graduated from high school.
 The programme addresses social gaps in Israeli society by working with at-risk youth, particularly in the peripheral regions of Israel.

 The International Award for Young People is the Israeli branch of the International arm of the Duke of Edinburgh’s award .
 Across its four areas of Physical Recreation, Skills, Adventurous Journey and Community Service, young people are equipped with essential life skills to make a difference to themselves and their communities.
 The programme is accessible to anyone regardless of background or prior experience and we have been funding them since 2004.

-Pears Foundation also funds the Hand in Hand integrated schools network, which you can read more about here and the New Israel Fund UK, which works towards equality and democracy for all Israelis.
+Pears Foundation also gives unrestricted funding to the Hand in Hand integrated schools network, which you can read more about here and the New Israel Fund UK, which works towards equality and democracy for all Israelis.